-new\original\network\id: This field contains the original\network\id of the Transport Stream in which the service is found after the move.
+new\original\network\id: This field contains the original\network\id of the TS in which the service is found after the move.

-new\transport\stream\id: This field contains the transport\stream\id of the Transport Stream in which the service is found after the move.
+new\transport\stream\id: This field contains the transport\stream\id of the TS in which the service is found after the move.

 new\service\id: This field contains the service\id of the service after the move.
-If the service remains within the same original network, then the new service id is the same as the previous service id.
+If the service remains within the same original network, then the new\service\id is the same as the previous service\id.

-6.2.23 Short event descriptor
+6.2.27 Short event descriptor

-The short event descriptor provides the name of the event and a short description of the event in text form (see table 53).
+The short event descriptor provides the name of the event and a short description of the event in text form (table 64).

-Table 53: Short event descriptor
+Table 64: Short event descriptor